 The CWR offers weekend dissertation boot camps throughout the year, as well as one annual week-long boot camp during the summer.

-The Dissertation Boot Camp is a writing retreat for graduate students who must balance their dissertation writing with the demands and responsibilities of home and work.
-The Boot Camp offers students a quiet space to write with no distractions or interruptions.
+Dissertation Boot Camp is a writing retreat for graduate students who must balance their dissertation writing with the demands and responsibilities of home and work.
+Boot Camp offers students a quiet space to write without distractions or interruptions.
 The CWR provides a light breakfast, lunch, snacks, and individual spaces for focused writing.

-The Boot Camp process develops writers' ability to set effective goals and to track and understand their writing process.
-In addition to providing a dedicated space for a weekend of writing, the boot camp process helps students find sustainable writing habits that move their work forward.
+Boot Camp develops writers' ability to set effective goals and to track their own writing processes.
+In addition to providing a dedicated space for a weekend of writing, Boot Camp helps students find sustainable writing habits that move their work forward.
 In addition, we become a community of writers committed to completing our dissertations on schedule, supporting and cheering each other on, and sharing strategies and experiences to help each other navigate the dissertation process with our sanity intact!

 When is it?